beesness/game/README.md

 After all players have executed their *beesness plans*, determine the **price of one flower** for this *month*.

-The maximum you can get for a flower is 3 honey, when only a few flowers have been taken.
-The more flowers are taken from the garden, the less they are valued on the market (aka [*supply&demand*](https://en.wikipedia.org/wiki/Supply_and_demand)).
+The maximum you can get for a flower is 3 honey, when only a few flowers have been taken from the garden.
+The more flowers are extracted, the less they are valued on the market (aka [*supply&demand*](https://en.wikipedia.org/wiki/Supply_and_demand)).

 Count how many flowers have been taken from the garden by all players this round and check the price chart below.